Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

 - `docker run -p 5001:5001 -p 5000:5000 azsdkengsys.azurecr.io/engsys/ubuntu_testproxy_server:latest`

-[Note: Update `temp-location` in the command to your desired location.]

 If the above command doesn't work directly, try logging in. [@Scott Beddall is trying to iron out the kinks :)]

 > az login